-Bailonga is dedicated to providing a safe and comfortable event experience for everyone, therefore all attendees, instructors, performers, and volunteers at Bailonga are required to comply with the following code of conduct.
-Organizers will enforce this code throughout the event.
+Bailonga is dedicated to providing a safe and comfortable event experience for everyone, therefore all attendees, instructors, performers, and organizers at Bailonga are required to comply with the following code of conduct.
 We are expecting cooperation from all participants to help ensure a safe environment for everybody.
 Entering and remaining in this dance venue/event means keeping to these agreements.

 Email firstname.lastname@example.org or, during the event, find an organizer in person via the front desk.
 Please don’t hesitate to contact us.